RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

 * Commits must build cleanly when applied on top of each other, thus avoiding breaking bisectability.

-* Commits must pass all CI checks (see `Continuous Integration`_ for more information)
+* Commits must pass all CI checks

 * Each commit must address a single identifiable issue and must be logically self-contained.
 Unrelated changes should be submitted as separate commits.

-* You may submit pull request RFCs (requests for comments) to send work proposals, progress snapshots of your work, or to get early feedback on features or changes that will affect multiple areas in the code base.

 * When major new functionality is added, tests for the new functionality MUST be added to the automated test suite.
 All new APIs MUST be documented and tested